 •Level 1, observable inputs such as quoted prices in active markets;

 •Level 2, inputs other than the quoted prices in active markets that are observable either directly or indirectly;

 •Level 3, unobservable inputs in which there is little or no market data, which requires that the Company develop its own assumptions.

-The fair value of cash, accounts receivable, less allowance for doubtful accounts and account payable approximate the carrying amounts due to the short-term maturities of these instruments which fall with Level 1 of the Fair Value hierarchy.
-The fair value of the Company’s debt approximates its carrying amount as of July 2, 2022 and January 1, 2022 due to its variable interest rate that is tied to the current London Interbank Offered Rate (“LIBOR”) rate plus an applicable margin and consistency in our credit rating.
-To estimate the fair value of the Company’s long term debt, the Company utilized fair value based risk measurements that are indirectly observable, such as credit risk that fall within Level 2 of the Fair Value hierarchy.
-The fair value of the warrants contain significant unobservable inputs including the expected term and the share exchange ratio in evaluating the fair value of underlying common stock , and exercise price, therefore, the warrant liabilities were evaluated to be a Level 3 fair value measurement.
-As of June 26, 2021, the fair value of the private and public warrants were valued at market price.
+The fair value of cash, accounts receivable, less allowance for doubtful accounts and account payable approximate the carrying amounts due to the short-term maturities of these instruments.
+The fair value of the Company’s debt approximates its carrying amount as of October 1, 2022 and January 1, 2022 due to its variable interest rate that is tied to the current London Interbank Offered Rate (“LIBOR”) rate plus an applicable margin and consistency in our credit rating.
+To estimate the fair value of the Company’s debt, the Company utilized fair value based risk measurements that are indirectly observable, such as credit risk that fall within Level 2 of the Fair Value hierarchy.
+The fair value of the warrants contains significant unobservable inputs including the expected term and the share exchange ratio in evaluating the fair value of underlying common stock, and exercise price, therefore, the warrant liabilities were evaluated to be a Level 3 fair value measurement.

 Significant Accounting Policies

 Other than the following, the Company’s significant accounting policies have not changed materially from those described in its Annual Report on Form 10-K for the fiscal year ended January 1, 2022.